rootalley/flight-spotter/docs/VISION.md

 4. Request real-time data from an external ADS-B source for all aircraft currently flying within a reasonable radius of the user.
 5. Filter the flight data to determine which of those nearby aircraft should fall within the camera's current field of view.
 6. Capture a live video stream from the camera.
-7. Perform object recognition to identify aircraft in the video stream.
-8. Project an augmented-reality overlay on the camera stream to label the aircraft for which transponder data is available.
+7. Project an augmented-reality overlay on the camera stream to label identified aircraft.
-9. When a user taps an aircraft's label, the app displays a card with detailed information about that flight.
+8. When a user taps an aircraft's label, the app displays a card with detailed information about that flight.
+9. (Optional) Display the selected aircraft's full flight path on a 2D map.

 ## 6. Architectural Principles & Open Questions

-As we move toward implementation, several key design decisions and principles should guide our work:
+As we move toward implementation, here are a few key design decisions to be made:

-*   **Principle: Abstract the Data Source:** The interface for the ADS-B data provider should be abstracted.
-This will allow us to switch between different data sources (e.g., from OpenSky Network to ADS-B Exchange) with minimal changes to the core application logic.
+*   **Abstract the Data Source:** Should we abstract the interface for the ADS-B data provider?
+This will allow us to switch between different data sources (e.g., from OpenSky Network to ADS-B Exchange) if necessary with minimal changes to the core application logic.

-*   **Open Question: AR Implementation Strategy:** There are two potential approaches for displaying AR labels.
+*   **AR Implementation Strategy:** There are two potential approaches for displaying AR labels.
 The simplest is to calculate the projected screen position of an aircraft based on its transponder data and the phone's sensors.
 A more complex alternative would involve real-time object recognition to visually identify planes in the camera feed.
 The optimal approach is an open question that will require prototyping and testing to evaluate performance and reliability.

+*   **Flight Path Display:** Displaying the flight path on a 2D map may require historical transponder data, which might not be free of cost.
+We'd need to research if improvement in user experience is worth the cost and effort of implementation.

 ## 7. Technology & Stack (To Be Determined)